BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 * A holder who lives in the first world, and thus is less concerned about issues like government attack, kidnapping, or privacy violations.
 * A holder who has sufficient computer skills to comfortably install and run apps.

 This scenario advocates its design to address most major types of adversaries, while **Options** can improve that protection.
 Additional categories of "Non-Financially-Motivated Attackers", "Loss by Government" and "Privacy-Related Problems" are not strongly considered in this scenario.
-See **Appendix I**.
+See **Appendix II**.

 For simplicity, this document focuses on Bitcoin; adapting it to other cryptocurrencies may require choosing different signing devices.